Two-factor Authentication

 3. Enter a current authenticator code.

 4. Click Regenerate backup codes.
-The previous set is invalidated and a new set of 8 is shown; save them in the same way as the original set.
+The previous set becomes invalid, and Conduit shows a new set of 8.
+Save them in the same way as the first set.

 Using 2FA on sign-in